Plant Genome Research

 The combination of Bionano maps with sequencing data improves assembly accuracy and quality while reducing the need for deep sequencing coverage.
 This improved contiguity significantly lowers costs associated with assembling reference genomes.

-Saphyr provides this performance with a false positive rate of less than 3%.
-Saphyr also detects inversions, repeats, copy number variants and complex rearrangements.
+Saphyr detects all types of structural variants down to 5% Variant Allele Fraction.
+Saphyr provides this performance typically with a false positive rate of less than 2%.
+Saphyr also detects repeats, copy number variants, and complex rearrangements.

 See below for publications, white papers and other resources regarding Bionano genome mapping in plant genome research.